ciromdrs/blox-lang/doc/README.md

 2.6 Imports
 A block can import another block by using the reserved word 'import'.
-An imported block may receive parameters, which must be provided.
+An imported block may receive parameters, which must be provided at that moment.
+Imports must be in the definitions section of a block.
+Import syntax:
+    import block_identification \[(params)\] \[as name\] Ex.:
+    import root(2) as sqrt
+    import operations.power as pow
+    import "mymodule.blox" (param1,param2) as m

 3 Examples
+(see examples directory)